Fraternalilab/POPScomp/README.md

 1. *POPSC*: A GNU Autotools package of the POPS C program that computes SASA for a given structure.
   ![C/C++ CI](https://github.com/Fraternalilab/POPScomp/workflows/C/C++%20CI/badge.svg)
-2. *POPSR*: An R package containing an R program that
+2. *POPSR*: An R package containing R programs that
-    - splits complexes into single and pair components to compute buried SASA using POPSC and
+    - split complexes into single and pair components to compute buried SASA using POPSC and
-    - provides a Shiny App as interface to the POPScomp (POPSC and POPSR) programs.
+    - provide a Shiny App as interface to the POPSC program.
 3. *FunPDBe*: Scripts to run POPScomp over the PDB database and feed the output into the FunPDBe project.
 4. *Docker Image*: A *Docker* image of POPScomp can be pulled from the Google Cloud.